doka/install-aegir-on-ubuntu/README.txt

 Getting started
 ---------------
-- install a bare Ubuntu 10.4 LTS server, with OpenSSH
+- install a bare Ubuntu server, with OpenSSH
 - login and switch to root ('sudo su')
-- set a fix IP address to the server
+- set a fix IP address to the server, and adapt the hostnamein /etc/hostname
 - download this script
 - adjust the parameters like IP of the host
 - change access and execution rights: chmod 775 install-aegir-on-ubuntu.sh